Samrhan/Summer/README.md

 ### PackageScanner
 Responsible for traversing the package structure to find classes marked with `@Component`.

-### DependencyGraph Interface
-Defines the contract for creating and manipulating a graph of dependencies, including adding elements and sorting the graph to resolve the instantiation order.

 ### Component Annotation
 Marks a class as a candidate for being a bean managed by the IoC container.
 Classes marked with this annotation will be automatically detected and managed by the framework.